-I’m writing this right around the New Year.
-But – this list isn’t just for resolutions that’ll fade after January 31st rolls around.
-It’s for any time of the year.
-Every time of the year really.
-If you’re looking to make some changes, don’t skip these healthy eating habits that you can’t afford to ignore!
+Healthy eating doesn’t have to be complicated or cost you tons of money.
+And it isn’t just for resolutions that’ll fade after January 31st rolls around.
+If you’re looking to make some changes, don’t skip these healthy eating habits that anyone can have!

 And these are simple.
 Not easy, but simple.
 There’s a difference.